0xLeif/AppState/README.md

 Application.promote(to: CustomApplication.self)
 ```

-## SyncState: Real-Time State Synchronization
+## SyncState: Near Real-Time State Synchronization

-SyncState offers real-time synchronization of application state across multiple devices using Apple's [NSUbiquitousKeyValueStore](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore).
+SyncState offers near real-time synchronization of application state across multiple devices using Apple's [NSUbiquitousKeyValueStore](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore).
 This allows for a consistent application state across various devices in your ecosystem.
-If your application operates on multiple platforms, SyncState ensures that all instances share the same state in real-time.
+If your application operates on multiple platforms, SyncState ensures that all instances share the same state in near real-time.

 NSUbiquitousKeyValueStore provides a lightweight, quick setup solution to store small amounts of data that are available ubiquitously across a user's multiple devices.
 The data is stored in iCloud and automatically syncs to all devices signed in to the same iCloud account, making it an ideal solution for synchronizing application state.